DevWizard13/UnixNotis/CONTRIBUTING.md

 - Do not add background work, polling, or timers unless they are clearly necessary and bounded
 - Prefer event-driven behavior over periodic work when possible
 - Keep memory use predictable and avoid unbounded queues, caches, or retries
-- Avoid `unsafe` unless it has been discussed and there is a clear reason it cannot be avoided

 ## Performance expectations